RH-sdavey/sean-might-help-you/README.md

 ### Posts

 -Posts are authored using Markdown and include some optional YAML frontmatter data properties.
-Please copy and paste these data properties from another existing page and edit appropriately. ( TODO put here info how to do that )
+Please copy and paste these data properties from another existing page and edit appropriately.

 Each post should have a separate folder for the .md file in addition to any images or other media related to that post.
 Posts are stored in a subfolder in the ```/content/``` directory; the target subfolder is set by the _blogPostDir_ property in _SiteConfig.js_.
 Currently ```sean-posts```